jamiecollinson/jamiecollinson.com/content/post/faster-command-line-tools-in-golang.md

 sys	0m0.060s
 ```

-Thus armed I was hoping for a similar order-of-magnitude speed from golang, i.e. an approximately 10x speed up over python.
+Thus armed I was hoping for a similar order-of-magnitude speed from golang, i.e. an approximately 10x increase in speed over python.
+I'm not so familiar with nim's performance characteristics, but a quick bit of searching{{% sidenote %}}[this comparison](https://github.com/kostya/benchmarks) was incredibly helpful{{% /sidenote %}} showed I should expect nim to be perhaps 2x faster than golang.

 ```
 package main